 Another example of using water reflections to create forced perspective can be seen here.
 The man is simply aiming his camera at the pavement and has been captured in this action.
 What makes this photo so brilliant is the perfect mirror image in the water on the pavement.
 Everything is aligned perfectly – from the man himself and the pavement to the surrounding skyscrapers.

-Forced Perspective Sample Images: People Sitting or Lying?
+People Sitting or Lying?

 This is another fine example of forced perspective using humans.
 As you can see, you can be truly creative and the effect here is fantastic.
 If you actually dissect this photo it’s really simple – the man is literally lying on the road with his legs crossed, propped against the lamppost.
 If you rotated this photo 90 degrees clockwise it would just look strange.
 What makes this photo is the fact that it has been rotated – the buildings in the background look as if they are clinging onto the road, and that the road is, in fact, a vertical wall!

-Forced Perspective Sample Images: Shadows and Angles
+Shadows and Angles

 Shadows and aerial angles can both be used in photography to create unusual perspectives.
 Taking a photo with a drone for example or getting up into a high position can present you with a whole new angle and allow you to snap objects and scenes in a different light.
 This shot, for example, uses both shadow and aerial perspective to create something interesting.
 The shadows are cast perfectly on the road which gives the impression that you are looking at them from a straight-on angle, instead of the actual top-down angle.

-Forced Perspective Sample Images: Huge Object vs Tiny Person
+Huge Object vs Tiny Person

 Who doesn’t love a good huge object/tiny person photograph?
 This is often the cornerstone of forced perspective photography and it is easy to see why – these photos are just fun and interesting.
 We know full well that this guy doesn’t, in fact, own a backpack that is twice his size, but the way the photograph has been framed challenges our brain.
-The backpack has been placed in the foreground, and the man is stood maybe 10 meters behind – this creates a forced perspective, and makes the backpack appear bigger than it is.
+The backpack has been placed in the foreground, and the man is standing maybe 10 meters behind – this creates a forced perspective, and makes the backpack appear bigger than it is.

-Watch out – there are a huge index finger and hand about to crush you, tiny man!
+Watch out, there are a huge index finger and hand about to crush you, tiny man!
 This is what reaction this photo inspires and the effect is dazzling.
 This photo again uses relative size and field of depth to make the hand appear ginormous.
 What makes this photo, however, is the fact that the “tiny man” has his arms stretched out perfectly – it looks as if he is attempting to grab the huger index finger!

 How awesome is this photo?
 The creativity used here is simply brilliant.
 This photo has several different elements that combine together to create a cool end product.
 First, we have the drink in the foreground which due to its positioning looks huge.